mykon23/WeightScale/README.md

 ## Identifying the fake/lightest weight

-The fake/lightest weight is determined by running the goldtestrunner.py script and may be executed via:
+The fake/lightest weight is determined by navigating to the directory containing goldtestrunner.py, weighscale.py, and config.py and running the command:

 ```
 python goldtestrunner.py